This is the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 I have reached the point where everybody professes we need to go.

-If you are opposed to the things I think are great for the country, I'm gonna say so.
+If you are opposed to the things I think are great for the country, I'm going to say something.

 Not because of whatever it is distinguishes you from me on a surface basis, but because of ideas.